-Within one year of graduation, Mark will participate in a mission.
+Within one year of graduation, Mark will be serving on a mission.

-After exiting from 18-21 services, Carrie with support will participate in educational experiences to communicate in her home.
+After exiting from 18-21 services, Carrie will participate with support in educational experiences to communicate in her home.

 After exiting from 18-21 services, Tommy will participate in learning experiences to help make meals at home.